Coudal Recommends

 Envisioning Information,

-Visual Explanations: Images and Quantities, Evidence and Narrative
+Visual Explanations: Images and Quantities, Evidence and Narrative and

 The Visual Display of Quantitative Information.
 Good advice, solid reasoning and spectacularly beautiful bookmaking.
 Sigh.